mlabs-haskell/ytxp-lib/docs/control-scripts/yielding/helper.md

 - **authorisedScriptIndex:** Integer
     The index of the `TxInReferenceInput` that contains the authorised reference script

-- **yieldedToProofIndex:** YieldedToProofIndex
+- **authorisedScriptProofIndex:** AuthorisedScriptPurpose
-    This pair indicates the yielded to script type and the index at which to find proof of the script execution.
+    This pair indicates the yielded to (authorised) script type and the index at which to find proof of the script execution.
     This index has a different meaning depending on if the yielded-to script is a valdiator, minting policy, or staking validator.